-Anyone who has ever taken drum lessons has dreamed of becoming one of the greatest drummers of all time.
+Anyone who has ever taken face to face or online drum lessons has dreamed of becoming one of the greatest drummers of all time.
 They want to influence young jazz drummers just as they were influenced by the bands of their youth, play the drum solo in a metal band and find themselves on the cover of Drummer Magazine.

 Superprof is here with a list of famous drummers to provide inspiration to aspiring musicians.